DSPN/google-compute-engine-dse/README.md

 ![](./img/gitclone.png)

-Now cd into the repo dir and list files there using the commands:
+Now cd into the repo directory and list files there using the commands:

     clear
     cd google-compute-engine-dse